adamlyttleapps/OpenAI-Proxy-PHP/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open an issue or submit a pull request on the [https://github.com/adamlyttleapps/OpenAIProxy-PHP](GitHub repository).
+Feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/adamlyttleapps/OpenAIProxy-PHP).

 ## MIT License